 Have I got a food allergy?

 Probably not!
 Immunological evidence of food allergy is found in less than 3% of cases of adults with IBS and is more common if you have other allergies such as eczema, asthma or hay fever.
 It’s more likely you have food intolerance.
 The distinction seems clear cut.

-Food allergies are an immunological response to one particular food, usually a protein, whereas food intolerance usually involves a sensitivity a range of carbohydrate foods.
+Food allergies are an immunological response to one particular food, usually a protein, whereas food intolerance usually involves a sensitivity to a range of carbohydrate foods.

 Try to find out what foods might be triggering your symptoms, fill in your symptom tracker and discuss this with your doctor or dietitian.